Jorge Spedaletti

-Américo Jorge Ramón Spedaletti González (24 September 1947 – 10 June 2022) was an Argentine naturalized Chilean football player and manager who played as a forward for various clubs in both Argentina and Chile.
+Américo Jorge Ramón Spedaletti González (24 September 1947 – 10 June 2022) was a professional football player and manager who played as a forward.
+Born in Argentina, he played for various clubs in both Argentina and Chile and represented the Chile national team.

 International career

 Born in Argentina, he became a naturalized Chilean in 1974 and represented Chile national team from 1975 to 1977, making five appearances.

 Personal life

 After his retirement as a professional footballer, he returned to Argentina and worked as a taxi driver until the end of the 1980s.